al-kannan/Docker_Kubernetes/README.md

 ## Hello World From Scala Image
 Here I have created a Dockerfile to download Scala image from Docker Hub and copy a local scala file and run it when container gets run

+## Redis example
+This demonstrates that you can start a container and then on a different session you connect to the same container with a different command

+## Secondary commands
+Similar to above redis example you can start a container and run as many secondary commands

+## Container isolation
+This demonstrates that when you run two containers with the same image the containers are completely isolated, its file systems are not visible to other containers